Ramón Flores (footballer)

 Ramón Ulises Flores Aguirre (born August 21, 1982) is a Salvadoran former footballer who played as a right-back.
 He was banned for life in 2013, for match-fixing while playing for the El Salvador national football team.

 Club career

 Flores was born in Santa Ana.
 After having spent well over a decade with the FAS institution, he left in 2010 to join Once Municipal, a club that had just been promoted before he signed a one-year contract.
 He rejoined FAS however for the 2011 Clausura.

 International career

 Flores received his first call up to the senior national team in January 2008.
-He officially received his first cap on January 22, 2008 in a friendly match against Belize.
+He received his first cap on January 22, 2008, in a friendly match against Belize.
 Flores represented his country in 6 2010 FIFA World Cup qualifying games, in which he played a few games under Mexican coach Carlos de los Cobos.

-On September 20, 2013, Flores was one of 14 Salvadoran players banned for life due to their involvement with match fixing.
+On September 20, 2013, Flores was one of 14 Salvadoran players banned for life by El Salvador's football federation for match fixing.